nickbnf/glogg/doc/documentation.markdown

 _glogg_ can display and search through logs while they are written to disk, as it might be the case when debugging a running program or server.
-The log is automatically updated when it grows, but the search must be manually restarted for the new matches to be found.
+The log is automatically updated when it grows, but the 'Auto-refresh' option must be enabled if you want the search results to be automatically refreshed as well.

+The 'f' key might be used to follow the end of the file as it grows (_a la_ `tail -f`).

 ## Settings
 ### Font